The Benefits of Delayed Bathing for Newborns

 Including Thomas, my little one, I’ve helped hundreds of babies bathe.
 I started in nursing school, then working in labour and delivery, and then working with new parents in the Dominican.
 One of the things I learned when I was pregnant was the benefits of delayed bathing.
 I had experience with parents choosing to delay a baby’s bath but had never dug into why.
 Well, now it’s something that I recommend to everyone I work with.
 Here’s why.

 Every culture approaches bathing differently.
 In some cultures, babies are bathed almost immediately, but there are huge benefits to delaying a bath.

-Babies are not born dirty, they are covered in something called vernix, a thick cottage-cheesy like substance, designed to protect their skin and keep them healthy.
+Babies are not born dirty.
+They are covered in vernix, which is a thick cottage-cheesy-like substance that protects their skin and keeps them healthy.
 This vernix helps both inside and outside the womb by:

 Coating the internal digestive system with a prebiotic layer to protect against infections (this happens in the womb as they swallow amniotic fluid).

 Creating a protective barrier on the skin when born to reduce infections.